Noah-loic/global-development-capstone/README.md

  - **Life Expectancy:** Cluster 1.0 leads with 152.9K (26.07%), followed by 0.0 (59.24K, 19.76%) and 2.0 (51.04K, 8.49%), reflecting diverse life expectancy distributions.
  - **Death Rate:** Cluster 0.0 has the highest sum (15.66K, 39.56%), followed by 1.0 (5.62K, 14.17%) and 2.0 (16.3K, 4.25%), indicating varied mortality rates.

+# Global Development Trends Analysis

+## Overall Key Observations & Predictions

+### 1. GDP and Population Growth Insights

+- **Luxembourg, Norway, and Qatar** experienced the highest GDP per capita growth, reflecting strong economic performance likely driven by finance, oil, and innovation.
+- **Singapore** showed simultaneous growth in both GDP and population, indicating robust and balanced development.
+- **Countries like Bangladesh, Malta, and Maldives** exhibited modest growth, suggesting room for improvement in economic expansion and population health.
+- **Insight**: GDP growth does not always translate to population growth ,wealth accumulation can be independent of demographic trends.

+### 2. HDI Improvements in the 21st Century

+- Countries like **Rwanda, Myanmar, and Ethiopia** had the most significant HDI improvements post-2000.
+- These gains are likely due to post-conflict recovery, public health investments, and education reform.
+- **Insight**: Even countries with challenging pasts can achieve rapid human development with focused policy interventions.

+### 3. Life Expectancy Correlation Analysis

+- **Top factors positively correlated with life expectancy**:
+  - **HDI**: A comprehensive assessment of progress
+  - **GDP per capital**: Wealth enables better healthcare
+  - **Internet Access & Electricity Consumption**: Indicators of infrastructure and modern living
+- **Top negative correlations**:
+  - Infant mortality
+  - Birth rate
+  - HDI rank
+  - Death rate
+- **Insight**: Life expectancy is a reflection of not just income, but also healthcare, education, and infrastructure access.

+### 4. Predictive Modeling of Life Expectancy

+- Two models were developed:
+  - **Linear Regression** (R² ≈ 0.84): Good baseline for simple relationships.
+  - **Random Forest** (R² ≈ 0.91): Captured more complex interactions with lower RMSE.
+- **Most Influential Predictors**:
+  - HDI
+  - Electricity consumption
+  - GDP per capita
+- **Prediction**: A country’s life expectancy can be predicted with high confidence using a few economic and development indicators.

+### 5. Country Clustering Analysis

+- Using **K-Means (k=3)**, countries were grouped into:
+  - **Cluster 0 (Underdeveloped)**: Low HDI, high death/birth rates, low electricity and GDP.
+  - **Cluster 1 (Developing)**: Moderate progress, transitional economies.
+  - **Cluster 2 (Developed)**: High HDI, life expectancy, and access to electricity.
+- **Insight**: Clustering reveals nuanced development profiles beyond just income categories.
+Birth rate and population density were key separators.

+### 6. Power BI Dashboard Insights

+- **KPI Panels** showed low average life expectancy and GDP in countries like Rwanda in 1990, emphasizing historical underdevelopment.
+- **Line charts** revealed HDI progress post-2000 in many regions.
+- **Maps and Pie Charts** visualized clear disparities across clusters in:
+  - Life expectancy
+  - Death rate
+  - Birth rate
+- Countries in **Cluster 2** dominated in infrastructure and health, while **Cluster 0** bore the burden of high death/birth rates and lower economic outputs.
+- **Insight**: Interactive dashboards empower policymakers to isolate regional gaps and monitor progress toward SDGs.

+### Final Summary: What This Project Shows

+This project reveals that:

+- **Development is multi-dimensional**, not just about wealth, but health, education, and infrastructure.
+- Countries can rapidly improve HDI through targeted interventions.
+- Predictive models and cluster analysis are valuable tools for guiding government strategies.
+- Visual analytics (Power BI) helps communicate complex insights in an accessible way.

+### Predictions Based on Trends

+- Countries like **Rwanda, Ethiopia, and Bangladesh** may continue their upward HDI trends if investment continues.
+- Regions in **Cluster 1** could shift to **Cluster 2** in the next 1 to 2 decades with policy support.
+- **Electricity access and internet usage** will be crucial for future life expectancy improvements.